soobinrho/soobinrho/README.md

 <br>
 <br>

 My friends and I wrote this as a 2023 [HackMIT](https://github.com/soobinrho/BeeMovr/blob/main/DEVLOG.md#2023-09-17) project.
-It's a map created to help beekeepers save their bees.
-Special thanks to Keith Robert from The Valley Hive in California, our favorite beekeeper.
+It's a map created to help beekeepers and their bees by finding which area has the best potential for honey yield.

 <br>

 **Google Summer of Code [[FreeBSD](https://wiki.freebsd.org/SummerOfCode2023Projects/IntegrateMfsBSDIntoTheReleaseBuildingTools)]**

-Integrated mfsBSD into the FreeBSD release tool set.
+I integrated mfsBSD into the FreeBSD release tool set.

 <br>

 **Nsustain [[GitHub](https://github.com/Nsustain)]**

-🌳 Nsustain is a hobby project.
-A friend of mine here at my college and I started doing it because we realized it's hard for regular, normal people like us to contribute to environmental sustainability directly.
+A college friend of mine and I created this because we realized it's hard for regular, normal people like us to contribute to environmental sustainability directly.

-So, the idea of Nsustain is you can start making direct impact on environmental sustainability.
-How?
-By connecting you with people who work in fields related to the environment and by creating computer programs for whatever technical problem they are dealing with hahaha
+So, the idea of Nsustain is that you can start making direct impact on environmental sustainability by asking people who actually work in the field, "what do you all need?" and then writing programs for whatever they need.

 | ***Project*** | ***Purpose*** |
 | ------------- | ------------- |